 Note the Dec 3/05 and July 23/07 entries, which also said that plans were being finalized.

-Feb 2/10: An unethical chain of contractors create a significant breach of security at the base.
+Feb 2/10: Security.
+An unethical chain of contractors create a significant breach of security at the base.
 The Hindu reports that a chain of labor contractors sold them, though many of the girls who were with them allegedly disappeared in Vijayawada and Kadapa.
 A local labor contractor finally took custody of them, which is where the security issues began:

 “In a shocking incident, some labourers from Jharkhand entered the high security INS Kadamba in Karwar without proper documents and proper authorisation by the Navy, and worked there for more than one month.
 The incident came to light when 17 labourers – 11 girls and six boys – of a total of 32 persons who entered the naval base, escaped from the highly guarded area only to appear in the nearby Post-Chendia village on Sunday evening.

 One month ago, they were taken to the naval base by the local contractor and were given entry inside the restricted area.
 According to the labourers, they were made to work overtime, were provided food but were not given a salary.
 They were also not allowed to go out of the naval base.”